The beginner's guide to student loans

 There's no two ways about it, student loans are expensive and they're also pretty complicated.
-We (sadly) can't make them cheaper, but we can make it much easier to understand exactly how they work.
+We're here to break down the details that might have escaped your attention.

 Whether you've just started university or you’re a few years out the other-side, your student loan is going to be with you for a while.

 So it's worth getting to know how your loan works, but this can be pretty tricky with so many complicated terms and conditions attached.
 Here's your break down of the basics and the finer details that might have escaped your attention.

 What you pay depends on what you earn

 First things first, you’ll only have to start repaying your student loan once you start earning over a certain threshold.

 The threshold depends on which loan plan you're on.